JoinColony/coding-challenge-events-list/README.md

 **Getting the Colony Client**

-The events data that you'll be using comes from the [`Betacolony`](https://colony.io/colony/beta) colony that is deployed to mainent.
+The events data that you'll be using comes from the [`Betacolony`](https://colony.io/colony/beta) colony that is deployed to mainnet.
 For this you will require an `colonyClient` instance.

 Here is how you can get one: